Director

 They all celebrate their victory with a soda and talk about what they'll do with the heaps of money they think they're all in for.

-Meanwhile, as Ralph shares the news with his family at the breakfast table that he's joined the working class, the family dog Fuzzhead hasn't returned home from his usual morning stroll to...whereever he wanders each day.
+Meanwhile, as Ralph shares the news with his family at the breakfast table that he's joined the working class, the family dog Fuzzhead hasn't returned home from his usual morning stroll to...wherever he wanders each day.

-James Sikking, Jerry O'Connell, and Dorothy Lyman in
+James Sikking, Jerry O'Connell, and Dorothy Lyman in Ollie Hopnoodle's Haven of Bliss |

 Meanwhile, Mrs. Parker makes several "lost dog" posters with some of Ralph's brother, Randy's (Jason Clarke Adams) crayons, and posts them around town.